Reduce costs and get total inventory control with contract manufacturing software

 Contract manufacturing workflows can be complex, with many different moving parts that need to be coordinated in order to ensure a smooth and efficient process.
 This is where an ERP system can come in handy, as it can provide a central repository for all of the data and information related to a contract manufacturing project.
 This makes it easier to track deadlines, deliverables, and other important details, while also providing a full audit trail that can help with compliance.
 Another advantage of using an ERP system or manufacturing ERP solutions for contract manufacturing workflows is that it provides real-time insights into manufacturing order statuses.

-Katana is industry-agnostic, meaning thousands of customers all over the world from a broad range of industries use our ERP software to get a live look at their manufacturing business.
+Katana is industry-agnostic, meaning thousands of customers all over the world from a broad range of industries use our cloud software to get a live look at their manufacturing business.
 To learn more about our customers and how Katana helps them improve their business, read our customer success stories here.